How you can keep in touch with your loved one

 An E.C.G. must be able to commit to the following:

 - a lateral flow test and PCR test every Tuesday before lunchtime (the PCR test must be done at the hospital).
-This will be done on a drop-in basis, please report to the Testing Station between 9am and midday every Tuesday from Tuesday 6th July and every Tuesday thereafter.
-Visiting will commence on this date.
+This will be done on a drop-in basis, please report to the Testing Station between 9am and midday every Tuesday.

-- a lateral flow test every Friday (these can be done either at the hospital or at home but if done at home, you will need to ensure you include the hospital’s unique number 10145811 and provide evidence such as a text, email, or photo of the negative test.
+- a lateral flow test every Friday (these can be done either at the hospital between 9am-3pm or at home but if done at home, you will need to ensure you include the hospital’s unique number 10145811 and provide evidence such as a text, email, or photo of the negative test).
 Please email evidence to .
 We do have tests for relatives to use at home so please ask if you require any.
-Otherwise please attend the testing station every Friday starting from 9th July and every Friday thereafter.

 - E.C.G.s are permitted to visit during times of outbreak but must ensure they follow the highest standards of infection control methods and commit to following the same testing as staff, which may include daily lateral flow tests.

-- ringing or emailing on the day or day before to let us know approximately when you will be arriving.
+- Please ring or email us to let us know approximately when you will be visiting each week.

 - E.C.G.s must maintain a minimum of 2m social distancing from all staff, other residents, and relatives (but not with their own relative).

 - Please be advised that the family room will not be available; however, you may wish to bring your own refreshments.
 In this instance you would have to maintain a minimum of 2m distance between yourself and your relative while refreshments are consumed.